 The invocation attribute.
 This must be a bit flag from BindingFlags.

 An object that enables the binding, coercion of argument types, invocation of members, and retrieval of MemberInfo objects using reflection.
-If binder is null, the default binder is used.
+If binder is a null reference (Nothing in Visual Basic), the default binder is used.
 See Binder.

 The object on which to invoke the specified member.
 If the member is static, this parameter is ignored.

 An argument list.
 This is an array of Objects that contains the number, order, and type of the parameters of the member to be invoked.
 If there are no parameters this should be null.

 An array of the same length as args with elements that represent the attributes associated with the arguments of the member to be invoked.
 A parameter has attributes associated with it in the metadata.
 They are used by various interoperability services.
 See the metadata specs for more details.